 2) Compromising SMS verification

 This type of attack is usually specifically targeted at people who are involved in operations with cryptocurrency.
-As often, the 2FA is turned on via mobile phones, the main aim here is to intercept these SMS verification messages.
+As often, as the 2FA is turned on via mobile phones, the main aim here is to intercept these SMS verification messages.
 They can be stolen via different methods such as wiretapping, cloning the SIM Card, or vhishing (also known as voice phishing) to either confirm malicious transactions to “recover” access to the crypto wallet.

 Old but gold, malware infections are still one of the primary hacking methods when it comes to crypto hacks.
 Infecting the device with keyloggers to steal passwords and PINs you are entering to steal them, cross-scripting injections into the web pages so that when legitimate users enter it, they are either redirected to malicious websites that sometimes are even not noticeable in a browser to steal the sensitive details or download the malware and ransomware to users’ devices.